-So you have just purchased a new monitor for your shiny new PC, but finding video out ports on both motherboard and the graphics card have left you confused.
-Should you connect monitor to GPU or motherboard?
+So you have just purchased a new monitor for your shiny new PC, but finding video output ports on both the motherboard and the graphics card has confused you.
+Should you connect the monitor to GPU or motherboard?

-Well, the simple answer to query is that you must connect your monitor to the GPU (dedicated).
+The simple answer to the query is that you must connect your monitor to the GPU (dedicated).

 Why?
-Well, for starters, in most cases, the motherboard’s video output port get disabled when you have a dedicated graphics card installed.
+Well, for starters, in most cases, the motherboard’s video output port gets disabled when you have a dedicated graphics card installed.

-A bit of a primer on integrated GPUs (iGPU) and dedicated GPUs.
+First, let’s refresh our understanding of integrated GPUs (iGPU) and dedicated GPUs.

 How Motherboard Video Output Ports Get Powered

-For starters know that motherboards do not have onboard graphics processing capability of their own.
+For starters, know that motherboards do not have onboard graphics processing capability.

-The video output ports that you find on a motherboard get powered through the integrated graphics card found within the CPUs.
+The video output ports on a motherboard get powered through the integrated graphics card within the CPUs.

 No Integrated Graphics Card = No Video Output From Motherboard

-As such, in case if your PC does not have a CPU with an integrated graphics card, then your motherboard’s video output ports will simply not work.
+If your PC does not have a CPU with an integrated graphics card, then your motherboard’s video output ports will not work.

-Hence, if you have a CPU that lacks an integrated graphics card, then straightaway you can tell that your monitor if plugged into the motherboard will NOT display anything.
+Hence, if you have a CPU that lacks an integrated graphics card, you can tell that your monitor will NOT display anything if plugged into the motherboard.

-But there are few more important reasons why the dedicated graphics card should be used for the monitor which I explain below.
+But there are a few more important reasons why the dedicated graphics card should be used for the monitor, which I explain below.

-So Should You Connect Monitor to GPU or Motherboard?
+So Should You Connect the Monitor to the Motherboard?